Automattic/legalmattic/Legal-Guidelines.md

 We may retain the above information, even if a site or post is deleted.

+Deleted posts remain in a user’s trash folder for 30 days, after which point our servers may retain a backup for an additional 60 days.

 4. Information on commenters on WordPress.com sites.

 We retain commenter information until the site owner of the site on which the comment appears deletes the comment.